rust-rfcs/proposals/README.md

 ## Active proposals

-This list contains only stage 1 proposals and higher that have not yet been withdrawn/rejected, or become finished.
+This list contains proposals that have made it past the brainstorming phase, but have not yet been stabilized or postponed.

 ### Evaluating stage